tcatarina/playstation-dns-block/README.md

 ## Credits

 This host list was originally collected by **[Al-Azif](https://gist.github.com/Al-Azif/296c7a4319c2fe3b597d96206213cdb6)**.
-All credit for the initial collection and research goes to him.
+All credit for the entire collection and research goes to him.
 This repository simply maintains it in a format easily consumable by MikroTik RouterOS.

 ## License